 Corporate Legal Assistant

-This is an exciting opportunity to work for one of the top law firms in the U.S. Davis Wright Tremaine LLP is looking for a Corporate and Business Transactions Legal Assistant – to join our team in Portland.
+This is an exciting opportunity to work for one of the top law firms in the U.S. Davis Wright Tremaine LLP is looking for a Legal Assistant to join our Corporate & Business Transactions team in Portland.

 In this role, you will provide and coordinate administrative and clerical support to attorneys and paralegals in the business transaction practices, supporting effective use of their time.
 This position requires an ability to work independently as well as in a team environment with timekeepers and staff members.
 Expertise supporting business transactions required.
 Additional experience mergers and acquisitions practices is a plus.

 At Davis Wright Tremaine, you will find challenging assignments, opportunities for professional growth and community involvement, and a culture of inclusion and innovation.

 - Understand assigned timekeepers’ practice and clients.

 - Extensive interaction with clients; acts as intermediary with clients and responds to client requests.